 Modern Day Patriot – Rediscovering Americanism

-Mark Levin's new book, Rediscovering Americanism, is taking the country by storm.
-It's a New York Times bestseller, which is nothing new to the popular radio talk show host.
+Mark Levin's book, Rediscovering Americanism, is a New York Times bestseller, which is nothing new to the popular radio talk show host.
 Many of his books have shot to number one.
 His fans see him as a modern-day patriot who's bringing his constitutionally conservative message to Americans via the airwaves.